How to Plan for Thanksgiving (Part Two)

 One day before (Wednesday) (on how to plan for Thanksgiving):

-- Make any recipes that you can make ahead.
-(I make my broth which goes in my gravy and my salad 🥗 dressing now.)
+- Make any recipes that can be made ahead.
+(I make my broth, which goes in my gravy and my salad 🥗 dressing now.)

 - Write out your oven timeline for tomorrow.
 THIS IS KEY!!!
 Do this NOW so you can relax tomorrow.
-Make it as detailed as possible so you can just follow along the schedule without having to think too much.
+Make it as detailed as possible so you can follow the schedule without overthinking.
 Be sure to list oven times for anyone needing to bake or warm their brought dishes.

 - Empty the dishwasher before bed.
-Empty all the trash 🗑 containers and put multiple liners in the bottom so any helpers won’t be looking for them during Showtime.
+Empty all the trash 🗑 containers and put multiple liners at the bottom so helpers won’t have to look for them during Showtime.

 - Eat breakfast so you will feel energized pulling off this Feast

 - Follow your timeline.
-Be sure to take your turkey 🦃 out of the fridge two to two and a half hours before starting to roast it because it takes that long to come to room temperature which will ensure more even cooking.
+Tip: Be sure to take your turkey 🦃 out of the fridge 2 to 2.5 hours before roasting, since it takes that long to come to room temperature, which ensures more even cooking.
 Follow your cooking schedule for the big bird.
 (My recipe involves cooking a turkey that’s already been cut up by the butcher into two legs, two thighs, two boneless breasts, and two wings.
 It’s so much easier to cook this way!
 Check out the recipe!
-No major last-minute carving, no big carcass for the dog 🐶 to try and steal…
+No last-minute carving, no big carcass for the dog 🐶 to try and steal…

 - Finish assembling your stuffing.